Hand-Crafted Bird Collars & Parrot Poncho's

 When was the last time you witnessed a bird in the wild wearing any apparel?
 I've never seen a bird in the wild wearing anything unnatural, so it's safe to say your bird isn't going to take kindly to you sticking a parrot collar around their neck straight out of the box.
 Your bird will need to learn that the collar is safe before it will have anything to do with it.
 You can relax because you've got this covered.
 The "click and treat" method you'll use to modify bird behavior is pretty fun and it will enhance your relationship with your pet.
 As long as you understand that you can’t rush things, you're ready to proceed to the next stage.

-2. Let them see you hold it.
+2. Let her see you hold the collar.

 Hold the collar in your hand and let your bird see you holding it.
 You’ll spark her curiosity when she sees you with a new “toy” she's not allowed to play with yet.
 Try to imagine the last time you petted an animal affectionately and do the exact same thing with the bird collar while your bird is watching.
 Show your bird that you adore this new bird safe collar!
 The fear response should lessen as you use the "click and treat" method each time your bird shows the slightest sign of curiosity rathe than fear.
 Ignore fear responses and reward interest!
-NOTE FOR SAF-T SHIELDS: If you are using one of our Saf-T Shields, the shiney, stiff plastic bird cone collars and you find that your bird is afraid of the reflection that the collar puts off, please take a piece of very fine sand paper over the item to give it a matte finish.
+NOTE FOR SAF-T SHIELDS: If you are using one of our Saf-T Shields, the shiny, stiff plastic bird cone collars and you find that your bird is afraid of the reflection that the collar puts off, please take a piece of very fine sand paper over the item to give it a matte finish.

 3. Place the bird safe collar close to your pet.